SolForte/projeto14-mywallet-front/README.md

 ```bash
 npm install
 ```
 3. Create a `/.env` file and add the environment variable `REACT_APP_API_URL` with the address of your API is running.
 The required API for My Wallet is available [here](https://github.com/SolForte/projeto14-mywallet-back).
-An example of `/.env` file is:
+An example of `/.env` file is avaiable on `/.env.example`:
 ```
 REACT_APP_API_URL=http://localhost:3000
 ```